-In two storey construction, first floors are assumed to be formed using timber floor joists fixed into the load bearing walls using the Simpson Strong Ties or a ledger board secured to the concrete using the Amvic standard heavy load fixing detail.
-Interior fire stops, where required (see Section 4.1.1), must be installed at the top of the 12.5mm gypsum plasterboard, immediately below ceiling level.
+In two storey construction, first floors are assumed to be formed using timber floor joists fixed into the load bearing walls using the Simpson Strong Tie Ledger System.
+Interior fire stops must be installed at the top of the 12.5mm gypsum plasterboard, immediately below ceiling level (see Figure 10).